jiasuan/user-management/README.md

 ## Code Testing
 This project is a code test from [itemit](https://itemit.com), developed using Next.js by [Louis Tan Jia Suan](https://bit.ly/jiasuan).
+This project features a simple demostration of a User Management module.

 ## Table of Contents